 Do lobsters make sounds to communicate?

-They have no vocal cords so they can’t make any sounds, but they do have a lot of other ways of communicating.
-They can also rub their antennas to find their way around and receive signals from other lobsters.
+They have no vocal cords, so they can’t make sounds.
+However, they communicate through various methods.
+For instance, they rub their antennas to navigate and receive signals from other lobsters.

 How do lobsters pee?

-Lobsters pee out of their faces.
-More specifically, they pee out of two small holes located at the sides of their heads.
-Their urinary gland is located under their brain and their nephrology rosette glands are located at the base of their antennae which releases the urine with pheromones.
+Lobsters pee out of their faces through two small holes on the sides of their heads.
+Their urinary gland sits under their brain, while nephrology rosette glands at the base of their antennae release urine with pheromones.

 What is a pheromone?

-Pheromones are chemical messages that help animals communicate with each other.
-There are different ways to send out pheromones, but in general, they are released into the environment where they can be detected by other animals.
+Pheromones are chemical messages that animals use to communicate.
+They are released into the environment and can be detected by other animals.

-In humans, pheromones are thought to be the chemicals that make us happy or attracted to someone.
-Lobsters, on the other hand, use pheromones for different purposes.
-For example, male lobsters use pheromones to assert their dominance over other males and mark their territory, and for female lobsters to signal that they are ready to mate.
+Pheromones in humans are believed to make us happy or attracted to someone.
+In contrast, lobsters use them differently.
+Male lobsters use pheromones to assert dominance and mark territory, while female lobsters signal readiness to mate.

 How do lobsters mate?